AM-lmn/high-school-salaries/README.md

 # high-school-salaries
-A data science project using R that analyzes how well your high school grades predict your future salary.
+A data science project in R that analyzes the correlation between high school performance and future salary, by college.